VishalMX3/spyne-names/README.md

 - Stored in a new array called `sortedNames`.
 - Rendered the `sortedNames` array using `map()` function, in the form of list.

-> Styling
+> Styling and Transitions

-- Used Tailwind CSS
+- Used Tailwind CSS and `react-transition-group`